Georgia-hub/Project-Two/README.md

 For my javasscript, this was run through (https://jshint.com/).

 ## **Bugs**
+During the development of rock paper scissors i had a few bugs to overcome which were mostly mistakes.

+### Fixed Bugs
-During the development of rock paper scissors i had a few bugs to overcome.
-The first i couldnt get the increment function to work, this was due to having a speeling mistake in the function sections itself.
+Firstly, i couldnt get the increment function to work, this was due to having a speeling mistake in the function sections itself.
+I also had a bug when i was trying to link CSS, this was due to needing the refersh the the live browser of the game.

+## **Technology Used**

+### Languages
+* HTML
+* CSS
+* JavaScript

+## **Deployment**
+I deployed my website on GitHub pages via the following:
+1. Go to repository in projects and select the **settings** tab.
+1. Near the bottom on the left side click on **pages** link.
+1. Click on **Source** and on the button (None) to gt the dropdwon menu.
+1. Click on **Main** and then click on **Save**.
+1. Once this message **Your site is ready to be published** appears this will confirm that this has been published.
+1. After a little amount of time the site will be published and this message will change to **Your site is published**.

+## **Credits**

+### Content